tldev/LifecycleEvents/README.md

-LifeCycleEvents
+LifecycleEvents
 ===============

-LifeCycle Events for DoctrineORMModule are bridged from Doctrine's events to ZF2's events
+Lifecycle Events for DoctrineORMModule are bridged from Doctrine's events to ZF2's events